top of page

 Now, how true any of that is can be reasonably disputed.
 I'm certainly not presenting it as my view on why the date was chosen, I just highlight it because it's the one I hear least often.
 In reality, however, explanations on why the date was chosen are as difficult to verify as how accurate the date is.
 Jesus, in all likelihood, was not born on December 25th, nor was He even born in 1 A.D.

-Adding to that, if you look up the origins of Christmas, you will receive a vast array of conflicting results, just as you will for the origins of various traditions, such as the aforementioned Christmas tree.
+Adding to that, if you look up the origins of Christmas on a search engine, you will receive a vast array of conflicting results, just as you will for the origins of various traditions, such as the aforementioned Christmas tree.
 And on their own, they're all quite convincing, especially if you allow the sloppiness typically shown by those presenting it.
 "Saturnalia was celebrated on December 25th, that's where Christmas comes from".
 Well, actually, no, that's not the case.
 It was a week long celebration beginning on December 17th and ending on December 24th.

-Ultimately, you can make the case for any origins story for the date of Christmas, it would make equally little sense to suggest that Christmas should be judged by those.
+Ultimately, you can make the case for any origins story for the date of Christmas, but it would make little sense to suggest that Christmas should be judged by those.
 Such an attitude is unsustainable.
 Do we assume wearing a pair of Nike trainers is the same as worshiping Nike, the Greek goddess of victory?
-Do we associate those who drive Volkswagens with the Nazis?
-Do we even look at our fellow Christians wearing crosses and suggest that they are Romans?
+Do we associate those who drive Volkswagens with the Nazis who invented them?
+Do we even look at our fellow Christians wearing crosses and suggest that they are Romans, and would have gladly nailed Christ on the cross themselves?
 None of these things are sensible, nor is it sensible to condemn Christians who celebrate Christmas based on the particular origins story we find most convincing.

 Santa Claus

 The one good point opponents of Christmas have is that, since the Bible explicitly prohibits most forms of lying, and Santa Claus is absolutely a lie, Santa Claus is an inherently sinful element of Christmas.
 This is something I can absolutely get behind.
-I thoroughly discourage parents from telling their children about this omniscient magic man who lives in the North Pole where he works until he breaks into your house every year, leaving all sorts of gifts.
+I thoroughly discourage parents from telling their children about this omniscient magic man who lives in the North Pole where he works until he breaks into your house every year, leaving all sorts of gifts in exchange for cookies and carrots.

 The practical element alone is sufficient to prove this point.
 I remember a few years ago, a poor mother appealing to her rich Facebook friends to be mindful of spoiling their children.
 Why?
 Because when rich kids get scores of presents, but poor kids only get three or four, they feel alienated by Santa.